Swapping uni for vocational training: my journey into residential building surveying.

 All in all, as long as you go into the programme willing to learn and put in the effort, you can absolutely do it.
 I just wish I’d qualified before the summer so I could have had some time to enjoy the sunshine while job hunting!

-We’ll check back in with Max in a couple of months to see where his diploma has taken him.
 To find out more about becoming a residential building surveyor through Sava’s Diploma in Residential Surveying and Valuation, head to our dedicated surveyor training page.